Paid positions at FIBO in 2018

 Voluntary positions at FIBO

-The following voluntary positions were available at FIBO in 2017:
+The following voluntary positions are available at FIBO in 2018:

 All volunteering roles have food and accommodation (usually in a shared, single-sex room) provided at the Obs.
 Transport arrangements and costs are the responsibility of the volunteer.
 Wardening Team volunteers pay £14 a night to cover costs (but see the note below about the SABF and JHMF schemes).
 There are no accommodation charges for Domestic and Bar volunteers.